About insect bites and insect stings

 Put a cold pack on the area to reduce swelling.

-Relief from itching caused by mosquito bites
+Relief from an itch caused by mosquito bites

 - Use calamine lotion, menthol moisturisers, or gels and sprays with aluminium sulphate.